Com1t/hf-slurm-training/README.md

 ## Slrum integration

 Slurm is a commonly used platform in HPC (High-Performance Computing).
-It's the scheduling system used in most supercomputers and provides excellent support for scientific computing, including MPI programs.
-However, Transformers utilizes Torch Distributed for encapsulation, so torchrun is needed.
-Without it, certain environment variables may be missing, preventing the execution.
-While this repository mainly focuses on training but this process is applicable to all environments requiring torchrun.
+Most supercomputers use this scheduling system because it features excellent support for scientific computing, including MPI programs.
+However, Transformers utilizes Torch Distributed for encapsulation, a superset of MPI, so torchrun is needed.
+Using torchrun can include certain environment variables.
+While this repository mainly focuses on training, this process applies to all environments requiring torchrun.

-This repository includes examples of multi-node training using Slurm, specifically run_clm_DDP.sh and run_clm_deepspeed.sh.
-Both scripts consist of four main parts.
+This repository includes `run_clm_DDP.sh`, a script of multi-node torch training with slurm.
+To run this SBATCH script, simply `sbatch run_clm_DDP.sh`.

 ### Allocating resource